gary-archer/oauth.mobilesample.android/README.md

 ### Middleware Used

-* The [AppAuth-Android Library](https://github.com/openid/AppAuth-Android) is used to implement Authorization Code Flow (PKCE) via a Claimed HTTPS Scheme
+* The [AppAuth-Android Library](https://github.com/openid/AppAuth-Android) implements Authorization Code Flow (PKCE) via a Claimed HTTPS Scheme
 * AWS Cognito is used as a Cloud Authorization Server
 * The Android Key Store is used to store encrypted tokens on the device after login
 * AWS API Gateway is used to host the back end OAuth 2.0 Secured Web API